 (Please Note: The Referral Centre cannot provide this information; you need to contact the Provider directly) – Ortho referral information can be found below

 If the referral states “Rejected” then we have returned the referral to you for more information – Please Note: The referral Centre cannot give out clinical information regarding rejections.

-Once on these accepted lists the referral is awaiting a space to become available at a primary care (High Street Specialist) orthodontist.
+Once on these accepted lists the referral is awaiting a space to become available at a primary care (High Street Specialist) orthodontist or at the hospitals who only take a limited number per month.
 When we reach the referral on the list it will be sent to a provider and their details will show on the tracking information.

 Please note: the provider it is sent to ultimately decides if the patient is eligible for NHS orthodontics when they attend the assessment appointment.

 Orthodontic waiting times are extensive and the referral centre cannot provide places on the waiting list or specific waiting times.
 Minimum expected waiting times are 2 years from date of referral with many patients waiting longer.